-Designed to describe how suitable a song is for dancing, considering a number of musical elements (the more suitable for dancing, the closer to 1.0 the value).
+Describes how suitable a track is for dancing using a number of musical elements (the more suitable for dancing, the closer to 1.0 the value).
 The combination of musical elements that best characterize danceability include tempo, rhythm stability, beat strength, and overall regularity.

-Represents a perceptual measure of intensity and powerful activity released throughout the song.
-Typical energetic songs feel fast, loud, and noisy.
+Represents a perceptual measure of intensity and powerful activity released throughout the track.
+Typical energetic tracks feel fast, loud, and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
-Perceptual features contributing to the measurement of energy include dynamic range, perceived loudness, timbre, onset rate, and general entropy.
+Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.

 Detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.
 Values above 0.66 describe tracks that are probably made entirely of spoken words.
 Values between 0.33 and 0.66 describe tracks that may contain both music and speech, either in sections or layered, including such cases as rap music.
 Values below 0.33 most likely represent music and other non-speech-like tracks.